msainio/yle-ngrams-2024/README.md

-# Yle n-grams 2024
+# Yle *n*-grams 2024

 ## Overview

 This repository contains code and data for studying word occurrences in Yle news articles published in 2024.
-The data consist of n-gram distribution frequencies generated from 58,964 articles published by Yle between January 1 and December 20, 2024.
+The data consist of *n*-gram distribution frequencies generated from 58,964 articles published by Yle between January 1 and December 20, 2024.

-There are n-grams for eight different languages:
+There are *n*-grams for eight different languages:

 | Language      | Num. articles |
 |---------------|--------------:|